Table of Contents

 This subdivision may not only help you better memorize the details but there are also different therapeutic measures necessary.

 Coagulation defects describe various deficient or defective coagulation factors.
-These disorders may be congenital in nature but may also be acquired.
+These disorders may be congenital but may also be acquired.
 Congenital coagulation defects are, for instance, von Willebrand syndrome or hemophilia.

 Acquired coagulation-factor deficiencies are frequently found in the context of vitamin K deficiency.
 Vitamin K is known to be involved in factor synthesis II, VII, IX, and X (in 1972) and its absorption is, for instance, reduced by liver disease, vitamin K antagonists such as Coumarin or simply malabsorption.